 At the end the pirates themselves surrender when called upon to do so in Queen Victoria's name.

-Arguably, this is the tragic flaw of Brutus in William Shakespeare's Julius Caesar - he doesn't want to accept that the people around him are not as idealistic and honorable as he is.
+Arguably, this is the tragic flaw of Brutus in Julius Caesar - he doesn't want to accept that the people around him are not as idealistic and honorable as he is.
+Doing the honorable thing gets him in trouble when he spares Mark Antony and allows him to speak at Caesar's funeral, allowing Antony the chance to turn the opinion of the Roman public against Brutus with the famous "Friends, Romans, countrymen" speech.

 In Camelot, this is the fork Arthur finds himself caught on when Guinevere is caught with Lancelot.
 As Mordred says: "Let her die, your life is over; let her live, your life's a fraud.
 Which will it be — kill the queen or kill the law?"